GatorEducator/gatorgradle/README.md

             --multi 1 --language Java
             --single 1 --language Java
             --fragment "int " --count 1

 writing:
+    # A pure check is simply a call-out to the OS to run
+    # whatever program you desire; the working directory
+    # is set by the context (in this case, 'writing/')
     (pure) ./writing-check.sh reflection.md param2
     reflection.md:
+        # for checks that are 'executables', the context
+        # is given after the executable: this check results
+        # in executing 'mdl writing/reflection.md'
         mdl
         cat
         --paragraphs 2
         --words 6

+# Any checks outside of the tree structure will not have
+# a file or directory based context; if a directory is needed
+# it will be the base project directory
 --commits 18
 ```